 More and more German foundations organise their work according the Principles of Good Practice for Foundations as a voluntary commitment.
 These Principles in the current version were agreed upon at the General Assembly of the Association in 2019.
 They are meant to guide the work of foundations’ governing bodies, managers, and other staff members, as well as future founders.
 The Principles of Good Practice should be considered as guidelines and can be adapted to individual circumstances.

 Foundations are living evidence of citizens’ freedom and responsibility towards society.
 Foundations are involved in many crucial fields of society.
-The significance and function of foundations must thus be suitably reflected in the responsible performance of the duties incumbent upon their trustees.
-These principles of good practice are meant to serve as guidelines for foundations’ governing bodies, managers, other members of foundation staff, as well as future founders.
-In particular, they are intended to enhance awareness on the part of all persons concerned with regard to avoiding potential conflicts of interest, ensuring adequate transparency in the conduct of foundation affairs, and ensuring that foundation funds are allocated efficiently.
+The significance and function of foundations must thus be suitably reflected in the responsible performance of the duties incumbent upon the members of their governing bodies.
+These principles of good practice are meant to serve as guidelines for the foundations’ governing bodies, managers, other members of foundation staff, as well as future funders.
+In particular, they are intended to enhance awareness on the part of all persons concerned with regard to avoiding potential conflicts of interest, ensuring adequate transparency in the conduct of the foundation’s affairs, and ensuring that foundation funds are allocated efficiently.
 In view of the diverse size, purpose, and type of foundations in existence, the following Principles of Good Practice should be treated solely as guidelines and adapted to individual circumstances.

 These guiding principles refer to foundations that are set up for the purpose of the common good in a material sense: